 Craigavon Cowboys History

-The Craigavon Cowboys were founded on the 22nd April 1986, and in that same year won the inaugural Shamrock Bowl (the Irish American football national championship) beating the Dublin Celts 6-2.
+The Craigavon Cowboys were founded on the 22nd April 1985, and one year later won the inaugural Shamrock Bowl (the Irish American football national championship) beating the Dublin Celts 6-2.
 The Cowboys played out of their first home ground at the Goodyear Social Club, Craigavon.

 In 1987 the Cowboys took an historic trip to England and matched up with the Newmarket Hornets.
 The game came down to the final play of the game as the Cowboys had the chance to tie up the game by converting the extra point or win the game by going for 2.
 Having travelled that whole way they went for 2 but failed to convert, losing out in the end 19-18